LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 27th Sunday in Ordinary Time - A Culture of Life

 The limitations of life are everywhere around us.
 They enter into the lives of the young and the healthy, creating an atmosphere of resentment and frustration.
 They enter into the lives of the sick and suffering, the poor and the hungering, spawning a sense of hopelessness and despair.
 They come into our own lives and unsettle us and our plans for the future.
-We protest against these limitations and the restrictions they place upon us.
-Our protest is real and becomes significant because we experience it first-hand - either in our own lives or in those of someone dear and close to us.
+We all protest against these limitations and the restrictions they place upon us.
+Our protest is real and becomes significant because we experience it first-hand.

-We are sent by Jesus to create an environment of understanding and compassion.
-We are called to create the possibility of others becoming present to themselves; we are to become a center of communion, a community where we cease to be anonymous or invisible, where we recognize one another as sisters and brothers, loving one another and caring for one another not because we need them, but simply for themselves.
+We are called to be such healers.
 We have been chosen by name, and called to create an environment in which healing takes place, where one is forgiven and reconciled, where concern is fostered, where one feels a sense of belonging.

-There was a song parody by humorist Tom Lehrer, many years ago, entitled "National Brotherhood Week."
+Many years ago, there was a song parody by humorist Tom Lehrer, entitled "National Brotherhood Week."
 Throughout the verses, Lehrer takes great pains to point out all of the differences, prejudices and hatreds that people of different races, religions and political bent have for one another.
 But the refrain glorifies the efforts that they all make to "come together" during National Brotherhood Week.

 Lehrer ends the parody with two lines: